A Constant Sea: Background and recording

-Heliotropes formed in 2009 by Jessica Numsuwankijkul and Amber Myers when Numsuwankijkul posted an advert on Craigslist, initially trying to find musicians to perform Brian Eno-style music, but they found this to hard.
+Heliotropes formed in 2009 by Jessica Numsuwankijkul and Amber Myers when Numsuwankijkul posted an advert on Craigslist, initially trying to find musicians to perform Brian Eno-style music, but they found this too hard.
 They played a show with Astrid Pierce and one of the members, Cici Harrison, eventually joined the band a year later.
 On the subject, Numsuwankijkul said "I remember being like, “Oh, we wish she was in our band" and then a year later, she was."
 Nya Abudu answered the advert on Cragslist and the line-up was complete.
 They began to form their sound, instead of playing Eno-style songs.

 The band signed to Manimal Vinyl in 2012 and released various single, three of which would appear on their first album.
 The album was recorded between 2012 and 2013.
 The title of the album comes from a song originally titled "A Constant Sea", but they didn't have enough time to record it.